 As musicians, we spend hours perfecting our music.
 The fine details count; whether it’s in the lyrics, vocals, individual melodies and riffs or sound quality and production – it all matters and adds up to produce a satisfying final product.
 But what about the visual brand behind your music too?
-There’s little point crafting the ideal sound if the same care and attention isn’t put into how your music is presented and marketed.
+There’s little point crafting the ideal sound if the same care and attention aren’t put into how your music is presented and marketed.
+Music brand matters.
 After all, it’s the whole package that counts.

 Visual branding is just as vital for musicians as it is for other major brands.
-Human beings are visual creatures; so representing your music in an optical way that’s consistent with the music style and personal values plays a huge role.
+Human beings are visual creatures; so representing your music in an optical way that’s consistent with the music style and personal values play a huge role.
 So how do you gain a bigger audience by presenting it effectively?
 Knowing your image (and direction) is essential.
-You don’t need to go over-the-top fancy; but utilising a level of graphic and web design implies professionalism.
-Here’s a few tips to get you started:
+You don’t need to go over-the-top fancy, but using a level of graphic and web design implies professionalism.
+Here are a few tips to get you started:

 Understanding the Differences Between Graphic and Web Design